ChapelR/custom-macros-for-sugarcube-2/readme.md

 * ID: the ID of a defined consumable.

 **Explanation**:
 Returns a deep copy of the indicated consumable's definition object.
-Changes to this conpy object will not be reflected in the consumable, so treat the resulting data as read-only.
+Changes to this copy object will not be reflected in the consumable, so treat the resulting data as read-only.
 Returns null if the consumable cannot be found.

 A consumable has the following properties that you may wish to access:
 * **id**: the consumable's id (string)